• OPEN AN ACCOUNT

 TVS Electric Mobility Ltd, Chennai (TVSEM)

-During the year, the Company has incorporated TVSEM on 13th December 2021, to undertake Electric Mobility business.
+TVSEM was incorporated on 13.12.2021 to undertake Electric Mobility business.
 The entire shares of TVSEM have been subscribed by the Company and hence, TVSEM is a wholly owned subsidiary of the Company.
+The Company is yet to commence its operations.

 TVS Motor Company (Europe) B.V.